iRNA-COSI/APAeval/summary_workflows/README.md

 Describe the type of validation and metric calculation you perform in the `README.md` in your benchmarking event directory (see [example from quantification summary workflow][q-swf]).

 ### 7. Build images
+> ATTENTION: the [apaeval module][apa-module] is installed inside the containers via a git url specified in the respective `requirements.txt` (for [q_validation](quantification/quantification_dockers/q_validation/requirements.txt) and [q_metrics](quantification/quantification_dockers/q_metrics/requirements.txt)).
+If you made changes to the module, don't forget to push your branch and adjust those urls accordingly.

 After making the necessary changes for your specific event, you will have to build the docker images locally by either of the following two methods:

 1. Go to the `[X]_dockers/` directory and run the following